rancher/docs/content/rancher/v2.x/en/quick-start-guide/_index.md

         Use the versatile **Custom** option to clone your Linux host into a new Kubernetes cluster.

 5. [Deploy a Workload](#deploy-a-workload)  <br/>
-        Create a workload so that Kubernetes can distribute NGINX among your cluster nodes.
+        Create a workload so that Kubernetes can distribute Nginx among your cluster nodes.

 6. [View Your Application](#view-your-application) <br/>
-        When your workload finishes deployment, browse to your node IP to make sure NGINX is running.
+        When your workload finishes deployment, browse to your node IP to make sure Nginx is running.

 7. [What's Next?](#whats-next) <br/>
-        Now that you've created a cluster and deployed NGINX, find out what else you can do with Rancher v2.0.
+        Now that you've created a cluster and deployed Nginx, find out what else you can do with Rancher v2.0.

 ## Provision a Linux Host